fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 ```

 This is probably one of the typical implementations of shooting in games - you cast a ray from the weapon
-and if it hits a bot, you're applying some damage to it.
+and if it hits a bot, you apply some damage to it.
 In this case bots can also shoot, and this is where
 borrow checker again gets in our way.
 If you try to uncomment the
-`// weapon.shoot(ctx.handle, &mut ctx.scene.graph);` line you'll get a compilation error, that tells you that
+`// weapon.shoot(ctx.handle, &mut ctx.scene.graph);` line, you'll get a compilation error that tells you that
 `ctx.scene.graph` is already borrowed.
 It seems that we've stuck, and we need to somehow fix this issue.
 We can't use multi-borrowing in this case, because it still enforces borrowing rules and instead of compilation
 error, you'll runtime error.